spike-rabbit/element/docs/components/layout-navigation/main-detail-container.md

 # Main-Detail Container

-**Main-Detail** is a layout pattern that shows a list of items and the corresponding details of the selected item.
+**Main-detail** is a layout pattern that shows a list of items and the corresponding details of the selected item.
 It allows users to stay focused on the main content while accessing and editing related details without loosing context.